 What is ‘bill shock’?

 This same principle applies to the cloud.
-With cloud technology, your business may be far more susceptible to the cloud equivalent of bill shock than you thought possible.
+With cloud technology, your business may be far more susceptible to the cloud equivalent of bill shock than you thought.

 Crippling cloud costs

-Without question, the adoption of the cloud has been strengthened by the many ‘pay-per-use’ services and, although many enterprises have been able to prosper from this model, it still prevents accurate forecasting of IT spend risking re-run the risk of painful consequences if not managed effectively.
+Without question, the adoption of the cloud has been strengthened by the many ‘pay-per-use’ services.
+Although many enterprises have been able to prosper from this model, it still prevents accurate forecasting of IT spend running the risk of painful consequences if not managed effectively.

-So how do businesses harness the cloud whist insulating themselves from extreme financial implications?
+So how do businesses harness the cloud whilst insulating themselves from extreme financial implications?

 Finding the root cause of cloud bill shock

 There are several reasons why you might suffer cloud bill shock.
 Probably the biggest factor is choosing the wrong service type and pricing model.
-Many businesses will opt for the on-demand ‘pay-per-use’ model as they don’t want to make a long term commitment to a single provider.
+Many businesses opt for the on-demand pay-per-use model as they don’t want to make long-term commitments to a single provider.

-The simplicity of the cloud and its self-service attributes, mean it’s easy to fire up virtual machines (VMs) whenever they’re needed.
-This can also lead to users over-provisioning and building VMs with far more resources than they need, simply because they can.
+The simplicity of the cloud and its self-service attributes, mean it’s easy to fire-up virtual machines (VMs) whenever they’re needed.
+This can also lead to users over-provisioning and building VMs with far more resources than needed, simply because they can.

 Another common cause of cloud bill shock comes from VMs which are provisioned and then forgotten about.
 This can occur when VMs are fired up for testing or ‘just in case’ scenarios and are then not decommissioned.